hyperifyio/goagent/README.md

 - Primary author: Jaakko Heusala

 Acknowledgements: inspired by OpenAI‑compatible agent patterns; built for portability and safety.

+## Changelog
+See `CHANGELOG.md` for notable changes and release notes.

 ## More examples
 See `examples/unrestricted.md` for copy‑paste prompts demonstrating `exec` + file tools to write, build, and run code in a sandboxed environment.